SKILLMANS of AMERICA (aka SOA)

 How many people are descended from Thomas?

-As of March 2016 there were 6237 Skillmans in the database, but 10 were in an unconnected tree, so 6227 were in the main tree from Thomas.
-The total number of Tom's descendants in the main tree was then 15,778.
+As of Aug.
+16, 2021 there were 6330 Skillmans in the database, but 2 were in an unconnected tree, so 6328 were in the main tree from Thomas.
+The total number of Tom's descendants in the main tree was then about 16,000.

 lines but probably the largest collection is the ancestors of my